ale100584/GAN/README.md

 # How to use it
 ## Train a GAN
 It can use any keras model as generator and discriminator.
-They only have to comply with these constrains:
+They only have to comply with these constraints:
 1. The shape of the generator input has to match the noise_shape
 2. The shape of the generator output has to match the discriminator input and the training set (the size of mnist image in the folllowing example)
 3. The output of the discriminator has to be binary